16131zzzzzzzz/EveryoneNobel/README_model.md

 path: `models/vae`

 ## 2. Adapt the model paths
-Adapt the model paths in the workflow nodes to the your own path.
+Adapt the model paths in the workflow nodes below to the your own path.

 [![sdxl and lora](https://img.picgo.net/2024/10/27/1280X1280-13420f8812ec103a9.png)](https://www.picgo.net/image/1280X1280-%281%29.oqa7JG)